Back to top

 The likely impacts of climate change in Hertfordshire will be warmer/drier summers and milder/wetter winters.
 These broad climate change impacts will be joined by a higher frequency and intensity of extreme weather events, such as heatwaves and severe flooding episodes.
 Together, these impacts represent risks to the built environment, natural environment and human health.

 Some risks may be relevant to a range of spatial scales.
+Guidance on the spatial scales at which the various risks apply has been provided using the key below:

 Assessing and identifying risks